K00lA1D/personalwebsite/README.md

 ## Experience

-I have worked on various projects and internships that have honed my skills in software engineering and data science.
+I have worked on various projects and internships that have honed my skills in hardware design and software engineering.
 Detailed information about my professional experiences can be found on the website.

 ## Contact

-Feel free to reach out to me through the contact form on the website or connect with me on [LinkedIn](https://www.linkedin.com/in/sidnair/).
+Feel free to reach out to me through the contact form on the website or connect with me on [LinkedIn](https://www.linkedin.com/in/siddhartha-n-0b5601226).

 ## License